Vrq/transfers-app/README.md

 Some caveats:
 ---
 - /deposit endpoint should be restricted
-- the TransferApplicationIntegrationTests is testing correct concurrent processing and shares application instance and db - in the future it should be broken down into scenarios that recreate the testing environment every time
+- need to add a dependency injection framework (like Guice) in the future
+- more fine grained error handling within the DAOs is recommended

 Technologies used:
 ---